ahobsonsayers/twigots/README.md

 ## Why the name twigots?

-Because its a stupid mash up of Tickets and Go... and also why not?
+Because it's a stupid mash up of Tickets and Go... and also why not?

 [![Hits](https://hits.sh/github.com/ahobsonsayers/twigots.svg?view=today-total&label=Visitors%20Day%20%2F%20Total)](https://hits.sh/github.com/ahobsonsayers/twigots/)

+## AR;NL - Artisan Readme; Not LLM

+In the age of LLMs and coding agents, code is now cheap - for better or for worse.
+Your time however, is not ⌛

+Therefore this project, like most of my projects, uses a hand written "artisan" README to ensure it is clear, correct and concise.
+This makes it easy to read and in my opinion encourages reading and engagement - no one likes AI slop!

+As someone wiser than me once told a colleague:

+"if you can't be bothered to take the time to write these words, then why should I be bothered to read them"

+Enjoy!